Jump to Content

 Language of Material: The collection is in English with some materials in Spanish.

-Abstract: The Ricardo Favela papers reflect his life as an artist, professor, activist, and community organizer.
+The collection contains materials that span Favela's life as an artist, professor, activist, and community organizer.
 Favela's personal papers include correspondence, news clippings (including articles concerning the Royal Chicano Air Force), photographs, as well as reports and exhibition announcements.
-Also included are his teaching files from California State University, Sacramento, his papers related to various organizations and projects, and a collection of slides.
+The professional papers include his teaching files from California State University, Sacramento, his papers related to various organizations and projects, and a collection of slides.
 The slides document his own work as an artist, and the work of his colleagues in the Centro de Artistas Chicanos, as well as the work of his students and community members in the Barrio Arte program.
-The current papers cover from 1970 to present day.
-The papers consist of nine series: Personal and Biographical Information, Correspondence, Teaching Files, Exhibits and Events, Organizations and Projects, Subjects, Publications, Slides, Photographs, and Audio/Visual.

 Access Restrictions